p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 Or that specifications are of no use at all.

-Let's see how complex it is to specify something in Scala compared to BNF that is often mentioned.
+Let's see how complex it would be to specify something in Scala compared to BNF that is often mentioned.

 Please recall that BNF is essentially a notation for context-free grammars.